uc-fayazsn/IT3038C/osrsAPI/README.md.txt

 pip install osrs_highscores

+Documentation about the plugin found here: https://github.com/matthew-palmer/osrs_highscores

+This is designed to output all levels and skill total for an account and output it to a csv for further use.

 To make sure the script properly works, make sure to change the line at the end which is outputting the file, to a directory on your machine that is valid.
 The current one on this project is C:\IT3038C\osrsAPI\input.csv.